lucas-sudol/MPIEncryptionDecoder/README.md

 A2 - MPI Based Decryption

 ## Description
-Uses linux MPI to to perform thread based scheudling of decryption
+Uses linux MPI to to perform process based scheudling of decryption

+Workload is divided by giving each process a branch of the permutations, done with a different starting letter in the encrypted dictionary

 ## Getting Started